wp-plugins/social-dropdown/readme.txt

 You can check what version the plug-in is at via visiting the `Options > Social Dropdown` panel.

 1. Deactivate the `Social Dropdown` plug-in.
-You may want to back-up your existing plug-in files.
+You may want to back-up your existing plug-in files just in case if there are any errors while updating.

-2. Replace the files in the `socialdropdown` directory located in the Wordpress plug-ins directory
+2. Replace the files in the `social-dropdown` directory located in the Wordpress plug-ins directory.

-3. Activate the `Social Dropdown` plug-in
+3. Re-activate the `Social Dropdown` plug-in from the administration dashboard.

 If you have modified the `GenerateAll()` function, copy the modified area and set `$overrideoptions` to `true` to preserve your changes. `$overrideoptions` can be found in `generatebookmarks.php`.